RollingThunderSagnik/commiefetch/README.md

 <!-- <img height=30 src="https://forthebadge.com/images/badges/works-on-my-machine.svg"/> <img height=30  alt="Visits" src="https://badges.pufler.dev/updated/RollingThunderSagnik/commiefetch?style=for-the-badge&color=f54960&labelColor=373e4d"/> -->
 ### Hi, fellow commie!

-**commiefetch** is a command-line communist information tool written in `python` and `bash` that displays communist statistics directly on your terminal. commiefetch is an online tool - it requires internet access for complete functionality.
+**commiefetch** is a command-line communist information tool written in `bash` that displays communist statistics directly on your terminal. commiefetch is an online tool - it requires internet access for complete functionality.

 Contributions are very welcome!
 You can help it by contributing scripts - maybe the price of guillotine in the user's country, triangulating the current location of Zizek, etc.